 Costs incurred to complete and integrate the Acquisition are expensed as incurred and included in "operating expenses" in the accompanying consolidated statements of operations.
-During the year ended December 31, 2021 and 2020, there were approximately \$11.9 million and \$0.7 million, respectively, of acquisition-related costs recognized.
+During the years ended December 31, 2022, 2021, and 2020 there were approximately \$3.5 million, \$11.9 million and \$0.7 million, respectively, of acquisition-related costs recognized.
 These costs represent investment banking fees, legal and professional fees, transaction fees, integration costs, amortization and consulting fees associated with the Acquisition.

-Preliminary Purchase Price Allocation
+Purchase Price Allocation